AUSTIN, TEXAS – Congressman Roger Williams (R – Austin) meet with the Killeen Heights Rotary Club and provide a legislative update on Friday.

 Recently, I had the privilege of hearing our congressman, Roger Williams, address a sold out crowd at the Cleburne Chamber of Commerce quarterly luncheon.
 He talked talk about his plan to get America back on track.
 As the congressman outlined his plan, I couldn’t help but remember some earlier meetings with him.

-WASHINGTON, DC – Congressman Roger Williams (R – Austin) today spoke on the floor of the House of Representatives regarding U.S.
+WASHINGTON, DC – Congressman Roger Williams (R – Austin) today spoke on the floor of the U.S. House of Representatives in support of H.R.5931, Prohibiting Future Ransom Payments to Iran Act.
+The bill, which he cosponsored, would ban the U.S. Government from providing future cash payments to the Government of Iran.